Mayday (Taiwanese band): 2003–2013: Return to the music scene and further albums

-In 2004, Mayday produced their third movie soundtrack, this time for the movie Love of May (五月之戀).
+In 2004, Mayday produced their third movie soundtrack, this time for the movie Love of May.
 Stone also acted in the movie.
-On 5 November 2004, Mayday released their fifth studio album God’s Children are all Dancing (神的孩子都在跳舞), and were nominated for Best Band at the 16th Golden Melody Awards in 2005.
-The band embarked on their first-ever world tour Final Home from 25 December 2004 to 1 May 2005, holding a total of 14 concerts in Taiwan, USA, China, Singapore, Malaysia, Japan and Hong Kong.
+On 5 November 2004, Mayday released their fifth studio album God's Children are All Dancing (神的孩子都在跳舞), and were nominated for Best Band at the 16th Golden Melody Awards in 2005.
+The band embarked on their first-ever world tour Final Home from 25 December 2004 to 1 May 2005, holding a total of 14 concerts in Taiwan, the United States, China, Singapore, Malaysia, Japan, and Hong Kong.

-In 2006, Mayday left Rock Records to set up their own record label, B’in Music.
+In 2006, Mayday left Rock Records to set up their own record label, B'in Music (相信音樂), with Rock Records executives Chen Yongzhi and Xie Zhifen.
 On 29 December 2006, they released their sixth studio album Born to Love (為愛而生), and held 12 concerts in the first quarter of 2007.
 They kicked off their world tour Jump!
 The World (離開地球表面) in Hong Kong, holding 23 concerts in the span of two years.

 On 23 October 2008, Mayday released their seventh studio album, Poetry of the Day After (後青春期的詩).
-On 19 March 2009, Mayday announced their DNA World Tour, holding a total of 44 concerts in 2 years.
+On 19 March 2009, Mayday announced their DNA World Tour, holding a total of 44 concerts over two years.
 The Kaohsiung concert stop was held on 5 December 2009 at the National Stadium (Kaohsiung) with 55,555 attendees, breaking the record for the concert with most attendees in Taiwan previously held by Michael Jackson.

-From 20–23 May 2011, Mayday held four concerts of their Just Rock It!!!
+From 20 to 23 May 2011, Mayday held four concerts of their Just Rock It!!!
 World Tour.
 On 16 September, Mayday released their 3D film, 3DNA.
-The film, costing 220 million to produce, was the first ever Chinese 3D concert movie.
-Ticket sales totalled close to NT200 million.
+The film, costing NT$220 million to produce, was the first ever concert film to be produced in 3D in the Mandarin-speaking music industry and the first by a Taiwanese artist.
+Ticket sales totaled close to NT$200 million.